zeptofine/blrs-cli/README.md

 This was built as an alternative to the popular Blender-Launcher (and its successor Blender-Launcher-V2) which fulfills the same basic purpose without too many extra features, and with scriptability in mind.

 I'll be honest, this isn't as user friendly as BLV2, but that wasn't the goal.
-I just wanted a small way to house packages.
-It essentially fulfills my own usecase and not much else..
+I just wanted a small way to house blender builds and update easily.
+It essentially fulfills my own usecase and not much else lol..

 - **Access Blender builds directly from official repositories and community-maintained archives.**